netwayfind/cp-lockdown/README.md

 - /toc directory - contains JSON files for each operating system version.
-Each JSON file should contain a mapping for an operating system version's full name, short name, type (e.g. Windows), and sections.
+Each JSON file should contain a mapping for an operating system version's full name, short name, and sections.
 - /res directory - contains the source files for section contents.
 Sections may have multiple version, as denoted by -\<version\>.
 - create.py - Python script to recreate the .html guide files after revising